cqfn/aibolit/README.md

 ```

 You can use `format=long`.
-In this case lines all results will be sorted by line number:
+In this case all results will be sorted by a line number:

 ```
 Show all patterns